Go to main content

-Some Medtronic and Tandem systems combine data from a continuous glucose monitor (CGM) with an insulin pump to automatically adjust insulin based on your blood glucose levels.
-Click to learn more about automated insulin delivery systems
+Some Medtronic and Tandem systems combine data from a continuous glucose monitor (CGM) with an insulin pump to automatically adjust insulin based on your blood glucose levels in what is known as automated insulin delivery.

 In addition to the insulin itself, most insulin pumps require three main components, all worn close to the body:

-• Tubing – moves insulin from the pump to the cannula
+• Tubing, which moves insulin from the pump to the cannula.

 Exceptions: